 Many people believe that leaving their device plugged in overnight can overcharge the battery and damage it.
 In reality, modern batteries are designed with built-in mechanisms that prevent overcharging.
 Once a battery reaches full capacity, the charging circuit effectively halts the flow of power, thus safeguarding against potential harm.
 This means that occasional overnight charging should not be a cause of concern, although consistently keeping devices plugged in for extended periods can still lead to minor degradation over time.

-Another pattern to observe includes excessive heat generation during use, which can hint at overcharging or poor ventilation.
+excessive heat generation during use, which can hint at overcharging or poor ventilation.
 Batteries experiencing unusually rapid self-discharge rates may also point to age-related degradation or external environmental factors.
 By paying attention to these indicators, users can implement preventive measures and address issues before they escalate, ensuring better performance and longevity for their batteries.

 When to Replace Your Battery